Hello and welcome to my third blog in the series looking closely at design skills!

 You could say that a greeting card in it’s self is a FORM, and yes it is!
 But we need to think about the design for the card.
 I’m going to cheat a bit here, because I am using LINE to try and give the impression of FORM.
 A kind of optical illusion, where something looks 3D, but it’s only 2D!
 Just by drawing these lines straight, and then including a curve at a certain place, raised areas appear!
 Two rings frame the sentiment in the middle, and my card front is completely flat!

 I’ve cheated again!
 I have actually drawn cubes or boxes to give another FORM effect.
 This time I’ve placed my caption in the bottom of the middle cube!
 The key with drawing this design is you must always use a focal point.
 It is a point on your paper where all lines creating FORM must meet.
-Here my focal point is right in the center.
+Here my focal point is right in the centre.

 Another kind of optical illusion used regularly on cards, is of course ‘3D decoupage’.
 This is the art of cutting out elements of varying sizes from a series of identical images and layering them on top of each other using foam pads.
 Creating depth, and giving FORM to the design.
 For this card I have made up my own decoupage by using four toppers.
 Colouring them in, cutting three of them out and layering them up.
 FORMS always produce shadows, and my purple hollyhocks also now has a shadow.